rocrill/Crilly-s-B-B/README.md

 ## Deployment

+* The site was developed in GitPod and deployed to GitHub pages.
+The steps to deploy are as follows:
+  * Navigate to the Github repository.
+For this project, this is rocrill/Crilly-s-B-B.
+  * Navigate to the Settings tab, then to Pages.
+  * From the Source secton drop-down menu, select the Master Branch ( or Branch: Master and Root folder).
+Save.
+  * Once the master branch has been selected, you will see the message: 'Your site is published' and a link to the deployed site will be provided.

+The live link can be found here - xxxxx

 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.